Table of contents

 - What are terpenes?

-- Most abundant terpenes in our CBD oil
+- The most abundant terpenes in our CBD oil.

-- How terpenes contribute to the entourage effect
+- How do terpenes contribute to the entourage effect?

-- Final thoughts on terpenes and their role in CBD products
+- Final thoughts on terpenes and their role in our CBD products and CBD oils

 CBD oil is just one of many natural products containing terpenes.